THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 Below: the RHS of the familiar action body, viewed from behind and ahead.

-Below: the simple brass blade foresight in a lateral dovetailed block
+with brass blade in the lateral dovetailed block.

 The STEVENS "BISLEY"